 COMMISSION The Florence Planning Commission

-COMPREHENSIVE
+COMPREHENSIVE The current adopted Comprehensive

 PLAN

+ANIMAL

+SHORELANDS

 The current adopted Comprehensive Plan for the City of Florence.

 CONSERVE To manage in a manner which avoids wasteful or destructive uses

 and provides for future availability.